amir-asdp/WebViewToPdf/README.md

 String fileName = "Exapmle.pdf";

-//Receive webView inside of "onFinished(WebView webView, String url)" callback and pass it to the following method.
+//Make sure that the url is fully loaded in your WebView object and then pass it to the following method:

 WebViewToPdf.convertWebViewToPdf(mContext, webView, PrintAttributes.MediaSize.ISO_A4, PrintAttributes.Margins.NO_MARGINS, destinationDirectory, fileName, new WebViewToPdf.OnConvertResultListener() {